EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 * Tested on iOS 6 and 7.

 ### Android specifics
-* Only the `create` method is supported (more may come, if people request it, but creating is the most important thing, right?)
+* Only the `create` method is supported (more may come, if people request it, but creating is the most important thing, right?).
 * When the `create` method is called, the use is presented a prefilled calendar item.
 Pressing the hardware back button will give control back to your app.
 * Tested on Android 4.